mailgun/documentation/source/api-domains.rst

 selector (string)        The selector you want to deactivate for the domain key.
 Must be a valid dot atom
 ======================== ================================================================================

-Create a domain key

 Create a domain key.
 Note that once private keys are created or imported they are never exported.
 Alternatively, you can import an existing PEM file containing a RSA private key in PKCS #1, ASn.1 DER format.
-Note, When importing an existing key it must match the public key available via DNS.
+Note, When importing an existing key it must match the public key available via DNS at the time the api call to create the domain key is made.
+Additionally, an authority is allowed a maximum of 3 domain keys.

 .. code-block:: url